Today (BBC Radio 4): Podcast

 A podcast, Beyond Today, was launched on 29 October 2018.
 Presented alternately by Tina Daheley and Matthew Price and aimed at a younger audience, the production team contains the same number of women from black and ethnic minority backgrounds as it does men.

+Another podcast, The Today Podcast, was launched on 5 October 2023 and is presented by Amol Rajan and Nick Robinson.
+They discuss the news stories as featured on The Today Programme.

 Controversy

 Today found itself in the midst of controversy again in 2002, when its editor Rod Liddle wrote a column in The Guardian that was extremely critical of the Countryside Alliance and which raised questions about his own impartiality.
 In the article, he wrote that catching "a glimpse of the forces supporting the Countryside Alliance: the public schools that laid on coaches; the fusty, belch-filled dining rooms of the London clubs that opened their doors, for the first time, to the protesters; the Prince of Wales and, of course, Camilla ... and suddenly, rather gloriously, it might be that you remember [why you voted Labour] once again."
 He resigned from his post on Today.

 In the summer of 2003, Today once again found itself at the centre of allegations of political bias, this time against a Labour government.
 The controversy arose after Today broadcast a report by its correspondent Andrew Gilligan.
 The report alleged that a dossier the British Government had produced to convince the British public of the need to invade Iraq had been "sexed up" (deliberately exaggerated), and that the government had known this prior to publishing it.
-In his live 2-way (interview with presenter John Humphrys), just after 6.07 a.m., Gilligan asserted that the dossier and the Government "probably knew" that one of the main claims in the dossier "was wrong".
+In his live interview with presenter John Humphrys, just after 6.07 a.m., Gilligan asserted that the dossier and the Government "probably knew" that one of the main claims in the dossier "was wrong".
 Gilligan's anonymous source for the claim was Dr David Kelly, a key adviser on biological weapons who had worked in Iraq – though it was never established whether Dr Kelly had actually used the words Gilligan attributed to him.
-In the furore that followed Gilligan's report, David Kelly's name became public and he was forced to appear before the Foreign Affairs Select Committee.
-Shortly afterward he was found dead having presumably committed suicide.
+In the furore that followed Gilligan's report, Kelly's name became public and he was forced to appear before the Foreign Affairs Select Committee.
+Shortly afterward he was found dead following presumed suicide.
 In the ensuing public inquiry (the Hutton Inquiry), which reported in January 2004, the BBC was heavily criticised.
 This led to the resignation of the BBC's chairman, Gavyn Davies, the Director-General, Greg Dyke, and Andrew Gilligan.

-On Friday 5 November 2010, the programme failed to be transmitted due to 48-hour strike action at the BBC.
+On Friday 5 November 2010, the programme was not broadcast due to 48-hour strike action at the BBC.
 Transmission continued the next day, in spite of ongoing industrial action, as Evan Davis and Sarah Montague decided to break the strike.